 What is it?

-A traditional conditioner, often referred to as a rinse-out conditioner, is applied to the hair after shampooing and is rinsed out after a few minutes.
+A traditional conditioner, often called a rinse-out conditioner, is applied to the hair after shampooing and rinsed out after a few minutes.

 Key Ingredients: